vicramon/ember-tutorial/chapters/conclusion.md

 ## Take Home Work

-A fun exercise could be to add functionlity to create a new lead in the app we just built.
+A fun exercise could be to add functionality to create a new lead in the app we just built.
 I'll get you started.
 Here's how I'd do the route:

 ```coffee
 # app/assets/javascripts/router.js.coffee